 Health-Related Organizations: A wide variety of opportunities have been available for students placed ranging from health authorities to research labs.
 Previous students have been involved behavioral research, providing workshops for users with different types of health issues, working with charities focused on different aspects of physical and mental health, with heath authorities dealing with a wide range of health issues, as well as with wellness centers which help individuals maintain a healthy lifestyle through exercise and nutritional advice.

-Information Technology: Past student placements have encompassed a wide range of organizations with a vast array of skills and specializations including web design, app development and digital marketing, IT business support, graphic design, electronic and desktop publishing, and Systems Integration.
+Information Technology: Student placements have encompassed a wide range of organizations with a vast array of skills and specializations including web design, app development and digital marketing, IT business support, graphic design, electronic and desktop publishing, and Systems Integration.

-Law: Past students have found placements in lawyers’ offices and centers providing legal advice and support.
+Law: Students have found placements in lawyers’ offices and centers providing legal advice and support.
 The students have the opportunity to attend court, assist with preparing casework documents and learn how different areas of law are governed in the UK.

-Media & Communications: Past student placements have encompassed journalism, publishing/editing, magazine and film/video.
+Media & Communications: Student placements have encompassed journalism, publishing/editing, magazine and film/video.
 Experiences have been gained in writing news stories, supporting senior communications staff, managing social media and even attending high profile events!

-Sports Management: Previous student roles have involved organizing and filming sporting events, supporting the organization’s push for sponsorship, working with a well-known organization whose app allows fans to share sporting moments with other bloggers across the world, working with recognized wellness centers in London, and involvement with an established sports charity which focuses on bringing sport to the disabled community.
+Sports Management: Student placements have involved organizing and filming sporting events, supporting the organization’s push for sponsorship, working with a well-known organization whose app allows fans to share sporting moments with other bloggers across the world, working with recognized wellness centers in London, and involvement with an established sports charity which focuses on bringing sport to the disabled community.